dhis2/dhis2-docs/src/developer/web-api/analytics.md

 DHIS2 features a multi-dimensional data model with several fixed and dynamic data dimensions.
 The fixed dimensions are the data element, period (time) and organisation unit dimension.
-You can dynamically add dimensions through categories, data element group sets and organisation unit group sets.
+You can dynamically add dimensions through categories, category option group sets, organisation unit group sets, data element group sets and organisation unit group sets.
 The table below displays the available data dimensions in DHIS2.
 Each data dimension has a corresponding *dimension identifier*, and each dimension can have a set of *dimension items*: